Follow TV Tropes

 • Attempted Rape: If Olive has high Glamour and ends up losing to one of the three bandits, they will try to rape her.
 Cube will rush in and beat them up, before taking her back home.

-• Barbie Doll Anatomy: Zig-zagged, as the vacation images show barbie doll anatomy on the daughter, but some endings do show her with nipples.
+• Barbie Doll Anatomy: Zig-zagged, as some vacation images and the opening combine this and position her in light or at convenient angles, but some endings and sprites do show her with nipples, though everything else simply isn't drawn.

 • "Blind Idiot" Translation: The English script used by CFK Co. for Refine is clearly written by a non-native English speaker and leads to stilted, awkward text throughout the game.
-One of the outright mistakes, though, is when Olive defeats a human opponent during the Combat Tournament or when challenged.
-It always says that Olive was the one to be defeated, not being the winner.
+One of the more blatant mistakes is when Olive defeats a human opponent during the Combat Tournament or when challenged: it says that Olive loses the duel instead.

 • Bragging Rights Reward: Multiple: